chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 This is not a programming workshop, nor is it a Python workshop.
 It is intended to prep students to contribute to open source projects; it is not intended to teach students how to program.

-The example code in this version of the workshop is written in Python, but this project can be run using an example project in another programming language, if desired.

 ## Learning objectives

 Participants should expect to achieve the following learning objectives upon completing this workshop: